 The program is funded by a combination of corporate and individual donations, grants, and collaborations between local farms and restaurants.

 The Kiss the Ground Farmland Program funds training, soil testing, and consulting time for producers.
 The scholarship application period is now CLOSED.
 The next scholarship application period for California and Minnesota residents will open February 15, 2020.
 The next scholarship application period for all US residents will open August 15, 2020.
 Please email firstname.lastname@example.org with any questions.

 Restaurants have become the epicenter of our food culture, where chefs have the opportunity to lead a new generation of conscious customers.
 One of the Farmland Program’s goals is to grow a network of producers focused on providing the supply necessary to scale up good food purchasing at all levels.
 Kiss the Ground will continue to support our chef’s by helping them bring ingredients into their kitchens that directly benefit soil health on American farmlands.
 We will also continue to tell the story of how the ingredients were produced, who produced them, and what the impact of the production is on our ecosystem.

-Fund a Farmer Scholarship
+Donate to Fund a Farmer Scholarship

-‘Fund a Farmer’ with a one-time donation of $8,000.
 Our Farmland Program provides scholarships for producers to attend trainings and provides the technical support needed for them to successfully transition to soil focused regenerative agricultural management practices.
 Our cost to support one producer through training, consulting, and soil testing is $8,000.